 Any distributions that we make will be characterized as made from "operating surplus" or "capital surplus."
 Distributions from operating surplus are made differently than cash distributions that we would make from capital surplus.
 Operating surplus distributions will be made to our unitholders and, if we make quarterly distributions above the first target distribution level described below, to the holder of our incentive distribution rights.
 We do not anticipate that we will make any distributions from capital surplus.
-In such an event, however, any capital surplus distributed an amount equal to the Class C preferred quarterly distribution, and then pro rata to all common unitholders until the minimum quarterly distribution is reduced to zero, as described below, but the holder of the incentive distribution rights would generally not participate in any capital surplus distributions with respect to those rights.
+In such an event, however, any capital surplus distribution would be made pro rata to all holders of our Class C Preferred Units, until there has been distributed an amount equal to the Class C preferred quarterly distribution, and then pro rata to all common unitholders until the minimum quarterly distribution is reduced to zero, as described below, but the holder of the incentive distribution rights would generally not participate in any capital surplus distributions with respect to those rights.